cristian-nambo/Milestone-Project-1/README.md

 ### MVP Criteria

-XXX IMPORTANT!
-Replace the text below as you list the MVP criteria you met AND THEN DELETE THIS LINE XXX

-- One thing my game must do to meet my minimum standard.
+- One thing my game must do to meet my minimum standard be playable.
-- Another thing.
+- Another target is it has to be intuitive.
-- Etc.
+- Code is clean and no repetitions.

 ### Post-MVP Plans